International Study Center

 Interactive sessions may be scheduled in different time zones to allow students to interact with instructors and other students.
 When working on group presentations, you will have the flexibility to find a time which is convenient for everyone in the group.

-As opposed to on-campus delivery, most courses will have no set class hours, except for any pre-scheduled interactive sessions.
+Unlike on-campus classes, online courses have no set class hours, except for any pre-scheduled interactive sessions.
 Students will be expected to have self-discipline and be active participants in the virtual classroom.
-Students will be required to check the class materials and assignments regularly, whether or not the class meets at a scheduled time each week.
+Students will be required to check the class materials and assignments every day, even if the class does not meet at a scheduled time each week.
 Students must be engaged in the program Monday through Friday and meet all assignment deadlines.

 Baylor will offer live office hours, which may occur in the evening in your time zone.
 These will be regularly scheduled so you can plan ahead.